mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 !!! question "How do you learn more about MPS CodeRules?"

     This is kind of a new typesystem bases on constraints.
-Visit the [Github page](https://github.com/JetBrains/mps-coderules) for more information.
+Visit @JetBrains/mps-coderules for more information.
 There is also a [blog post](https://specificlanguages.com/posts/2022-01/13-coderules-entering-exiting/) about this project.
 The new MPS implementation of the Kotlin language uses CodeRules.
-More information can be found on the
+More information can be found in @JetBrains/mps-kotlin-typesystem.
-    [Github page](https://github.com/JetBrains/mps-kotlin-typesystem).
 There is also a free course about it on [stepik](https://stepik.org/course/101057/promo).

 !!! question "Type system vs constraints?"